codebay/game_comps/README.md

 end
 ```

-Will need modification because again the state is being retained within the component, and also to provide more approriate alternative names for the `create` and `distory` functions created in the component library.
+Will need modification because again the state is being retained within the component, and also to provide more appropriate alternative names for the `create` and `distory` functions created in the component library.

 ```
 defmodule Hangman do